MinchinWeb/blog.minchin.ca/content/20111016-3d-printing-and-model-trains.md

 found a quote that the "stock 0.4mm nozzles allows printing at a layer height of 0.32 and 0.27mm right out of the box" ([link](http://store.makerbot.com/stepstruder-mk7-complete.html)).
-That works out to 3 or 4 layers per millimetre or 79 to 94 layers per inch.
+That works out to 3 or 4 layers per millimeter or 79 to 94 layers per inch.
 [The record](http://wiki.makerbot.com/hall-of-fame-highest-resolution),
-according to Makerbot, is 10 layers per millimetre, or about 250 layers per inch.
+according to Makerbot, is 10 layers per millimeter, or about 250 layers per inch.
 That record has stood for over a year, so I have hope that that could be improved by myself or others soon.